 The PKI KMP details the products, process and procedures and the approved combinations, which are valid.

-The RCA’s signing key is generated and stored in a Hardware Security Module (HSM).
+The RCA’s signing key is generated and secured by a Hardware Security Module (HSM).

-Subordinate CA keys are also to be generated and stored in an HSM.
+Subordinate CA keys are also to be generated and secured by a HSM.

 The RA signing key is to be generated on suitably secured tokens, and the encryption key generated by the CA software.
 The RA keys can both be stored on the token, though the enhanced physical access and procedural controls apply as per this CPS.